The Standard Formula: Encyclopaedia of Prudential Solvency – Chapter 8: Prudential Insurance Regulation in India

 Reinsurance in India can be undertaken by the following types of entities:

-Reinsurers must have at least two billion Indian rupees (c. $23.2 million) in paid-up equity capital, whereas reinsurance branches only require a minimum assigned capital of 500 million Indian rupees (c. $5.8 million).11
+Reinsurers must have at least 2 billion Indian rupees (c. $23.2 million) in paid-up equity capital, whereas reinsurance branches only require a minimum assigned capital of 500 million rupees (c. $5.8 million).11 Additionally, the net owned fund requirement for foreign reinsurance branches has been reduced from 50 billion rupees (c. $580 million) to 10 billion rupees (c. $116 million) under the Amendment Act, significantly lowering the barrier to entry for foreign reinsurers seeking to establish branch operations in India.

-Currently, 25 life insurers, 28 general insurers and seven standalone health insurers are licensed by the IRDAI.12
+Currently, 25 life insurers, 28 general insurers and seven standalone health insurers are licensed by IRDAI.12

-- Only one insurance intermediary is allowed per group, unless an exception is granted by the IRDAI.
+• Only one insurance intermediary is allowed per group, unless an exception is granted by IRDAI.

 Despite these limitations, groups are typically permitted to have an insurance company and an insurance broker or agent within the same group, and insurance agents and directors of insurance brokers are also typically permitted to be directors of insurance companies, in each case, subject to certain conditions being fulfilled.
 There is also no prohibition on third party administrators operating in the same group as an insurance company.